ibm-cloud-docs/messages-for-rabbitmq/ha-dr.md

 ## Disaster recovery architecture
 {: #disaster-recovery-intro}

-The general strategy for disaster recovery is to create a new {{site.data.keyword.messages-for-rabbitmq}} instance using the backup, and restore it to same or another region.
+The general strategy for disaster recovery is to create a new {{site.data.keyword.messages-for-rabbitmq}} instance using the backup, and restore it to the same or another region.

 ![Disaster recovery architecture](images/RabbitMQ_disaster_recovery.svg){: caption="RabbitMQ disaster recovery architecture" caption-side="bottom"}